himmAllRight/himmAllRight-source/content/post/charmeleon-desktop-design.md

 While it doesn't have to be a *gaming machine*...
 I would like to be able to play the *occasional* game.
-I don't mind playing games with lower graphic settings on my laptops, but I *do mind* that even with the lower settings they spike up the temperature and nearly max out the CPU.
+I don't mind playing games with lower graphic settings on my laptops, but I *do mind* that even with the lower settings, the CPUs nearly max out, which spikes up the temperature.
 Increased graphics performance would also better support [my large monitor](../new-lgud4379b/).
 A discrete graphics card would be nice, ideally an AMD one due to their recent work on improving their open source drivers.

-#### Good Budget "Base", Ability to Upgrade
+#### Ability to Upgrade

 Most importantly, I want this computer to be a solid *base* that I can upgrade over the next several years.
 Upgradability is hands-down *the main* advantage